wavim/assignee/report/report.typ

 - System #sym.tiny
 - On
 - Off

+By default, Assignee detects system and browser configurations automatically to apply different settings.
+For instance, color theme, language, and motion could be inferred from the browser to provide optimal UX on first encounter.

 The options are configurable through the iconic accessibility button (blue man), which is present on all pages.
 The configuration would be stored in local storage, allowing it to be persisted over sessions.